 The method builds on previous work from Agadjanyan and UCI colleague David Cribbs, in which they had created a mixed peptide vaccine containing Aβ1-11 and a synthetic T cell-activating peptide (see ARF related news story).
 The newer version takes advantage of existing memory T cells.

 The approach could be a way to overcome a significant challenge for Alzheimer's vaccines, according to Lars Lannfelt of Uppsala University, Sweden.
-"The main problem with active vaccine is that old people have a weak immune system," said Lannfelt.
+"The main problem with active vaccines is that old people have a weak immune system," said Lannfelt.
 As people age, the pool of naïve T cells ready to take on a new antigen thins, but because of public health vaccination efforts, most people carry pre-existing memory T helper cells that recognize tetanus epitopes.
 In theory, those cells will present the recombinant epitope vaccine for Alzheimer's, called Lu AF20513, to B cells, and some of those will generate anti-Aβ antibodies.
 Whether Lu AF20513 can solve the age problem will remain unknown until it is tested in people, said Lannfelt.
 So far, Agadjanyan's group has only studied lab animals.

 The method may also help avoid problems seen with an earlier active AD vaccine developed by Elan Pharmaceuticals (AN1792), which in some 6 percent of clinical trial participants caused an autoreactive inflammatory immune response that led to meningoencephalitis (see ARF related news story).
-Despite this setback, immunotherapy remains a popular research track, in part because many studies have shown that the technique reduces amyloid pathology in mice (see ARF related news story and ARF news story).
+Despite this setback, immunotherapy remains a popular research track, in part because many studies have shown that it reduces amyloid pathology in mice (see ARF related news story and ARF news story).

 In the current study, the researchers first detail immune responses to the vaccine in tetanus-naïve Tg2576 mice, which overexpress a mutant form of amyloid precursor protein.
 Agadjanyan and colleagues used four- to six-month-old animals, which typically have early-stage Alzheimer's-like pathology.
 Any immunization against Alzheimer's in patients will have to take place early on, said Agadjanyan.